History of Ukrainian nationality: Revolutions of 1917

 The First World War (1914–1918) reshaped the political divisions of Europe fundamentally.
 Out of the four major land Empires (Austria-Hungary, Germany, Ottoman, and Russia), only one remained imperialistically intact: Russia.
 In the wake of the Bolshevik Revolution of 1917, Russia transformed from a dynastic entity into a socialist state.
 The multitude of ethnicities that were part of Russia began to demand sovereignty as early as the February Revolution, which deposed the Tsar.
 In March 1917, the Ukrainian People's Republic was declared.
 This was an extremely complicated conflict because it included a multi-sided conflict with nationalistic and ideological aspirations clashing, and served as a catalyst to the disintegration of the Russian and Austrian empires.

 Ukrainian People's Republic

 The Tsentralna Rada, or the Central Council initially governed the newly independent Ukrainian state, elected nationalist historian Mykhailo Hrushevsky as its president.
 At this point, the Russian provisional Government and the Bolsheviks were clamouring for control of Ukraine; the UPR threw its support behind the communists.
-The provisional government was defeated, and a Soviet Ukrainian Republic was declared in Kharkiv, a city on the right-bank of the Dnieper.
+The provisional government was defeated, and a Soviet Ukrainian Republic was declared in Kharkiv, a city on the left-bank of the Dnieper.
 To support the new communist government, the Bolsheviks sent in the Red Army.
 Since it lacked a sufficient armed and organised military, the Tsentralna Rada was forced to sign the Treaty of Brest-Litovsk in order to receive military aid and intervention from the German government.
 This was too little, too late: the Tsentralna Rada was overthrown in a coup that brought “Hetman” Pavlo Skoropadky to power.